ibm-cloud-docs/account/iam-condition-properties.md

 | `timeLessThanOrEquals` | The time that the condition terminates access.
 Time is calculated by `<time>±<time_zone_offset>`. | See [example](/docs/account?topic=account-iam-condition-properties&interface=ui#dayOfWeekAnyOf-timeGreaterThanOrEquals-timeLessThanOrEquals). |
 | `dateTimeGreaterThanOrEquals` | The date and time that the condition begins granting access.
 Date is calculated by `<datetime>±<time_zone_offset>`. |  See [example](/docs/account?topic=account-iam-condition-properties&interface=ui#dateTimeGreaterThanOrEquals-dateTimeLessThanOrEquals). |
 | `dateTimeLessThanOrEquals` | The date and time that the condition terminates access.
 Date is calculated by `<datetime>±<time_zone_offset>`. | See [example](/docs/account?topic=account-iam-condition-properties&interface=ui#dateTimeGreaterThanOrEquals-dateTimeLessThanOrEquals). |
-{: caption="Table 6.
-The operators available to time-based conditions for access policies." caption-side="top"}
+{: caption="The operators available to time-based conditions for access policies." caption-side="top"}

 When you define a condition with a `GreaterThanOrEquals` operator, always include a condition with a `LessThanOrEquals` operator.
 This way, there is a clearly defined duration, whether it is temporary, recurring all day, or recurring with custom hours.
 For more information, see [Condition patterns](/docs/account?topic=account-iam-time-based&interface=ui#condition-patterns).